Baishaki-sfdc/CRUD_API/README.md

-# User CRUD API with Flask, SQLite & SQLAlchemy
+# CRUD API with Flask, SQLite & SQLAlchemy

 This project implements a RESTful API for managing users using Flask.
 The API supports basic CRUD operations (Create, Read, Update, Delete) with data stored in an SQLite database managed via SQLAlchemy.